RanSuLab/starter-academic/content/en/publication/Empirical comparison and analysis of/index.md

 ---
-title: "Predicting drug-induced hepatotoxicity based on biological feature maps and diverse classification strategies"
+title: "Empirical comparison and analysis of web-based cell-penetrating peptide prediction tools"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Huichen Wu
+- Jie Hu
-- Xinyi Liu
+- Balachandran Manavalan
-- Leyi Wei
+- Quan Zou

-date: "2019-12-01T00:00:00Z"
+date: "2019-01-01T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).